 - Medicine (Pain Killers, Anti-Histamines, etc.)

 - Wound Cleaning Wipes

 Not only is a book a great way to keep a toddler entertained through the road trip, but when it comes to getting your toddler to sleep, you have books to read to them!

 Toddlers may struggle to sleep with the excitement of a road trip, so keeping to a good sleeping schedule is essential.

 Having something to do will help to keep your toddler entertained during your road trip.

 Make sure you load up with some crayons and a drawing pad.

 My son went through a car sick stage.
 It wasn’t pleasant.
-It meant we couldn’t give him his tablet to watch anymore, because it made his car sickness worse.
+It meant we couldn’t give him his tablet to watch anymore because it worsened his car sickness.

 Hand gel is vital.
 Why?
 Because it is convenient.
 There is nothing better than soap and water to clean hands.
 In the absence of water and soap, anti-bacterial hand gel is a good substitute.

 Make sure you pack some for when you have emergency toilet breaks!